sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 Your robot should now be moving pretty fast towards the wall and should stop moving when it gets close enough.
 But isn't it kinda too fast?
 But how do we slow the motors down?
 We can't control the voltage of the battery which is hooked into our motor controller.

-## Pulse Width Modulation
+## Pulse Width Modulation Theory
 Instead of varying the voltage connected to our motors we can adjust the speed by turning them on and off really quickly.
 Take a look at this signal graph ([Source](https://learn.sparkfun.com/tutorials/pulse-width-modulation/duty-cycle)):

 ![enter image description here](https://cdn.sparkfun.com/assets/f/9/c/8/a/512e869bce395fbc64000002.JPG) When the signal is in the up position we provide power to the motor and when it's down we turn off the power.
 The higher the percentage of the duty cycle the longer the signal is in the on state.
 If the signal is on for longer then so is the motor!
 This is called Pulse-Width-Modulation or PWM, we are changing the "width" of the on signal to increase or decrease the motor speed.
+Read more here.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODA5NjUyMDUsLTU4NDY0ODQwNiwyOT
+eyJoaXN0b3J5IjpbLTE4NzQzMjYzMzEsLTU4NDY0ODQwNiwyOT
 AxODk2NzAsMTQ4Njg2NDA1MSwxNjkxMzgxNzgxLC04NzI1ODUy
 MzEsLTc0MDU3NDIyMSwxNjE2NTM2MjU3LDE1MDUzMjg4MTMsNj
 A5Mjc4NjA5LC0xNDIwMjgyNzE4LDE5OTU3NjMyODQsOTUzMDYw